tedee-com/tedee-api-doc/docs/source/endpoints/personalaccesskey/create.rst

             "statusCode": 201
         }

 Your Personal Access Key is "smnxaz.IWA6u00VLQmA8tlfioDXcH+bSiI6u8LgTG9cv3Evh/E".
-You can use it to :doc:`authenticate <../../howtos/authenticate>`
+You can use it to :doc:`authenticate <../../howtos/authenticate>`.

 .. warning::
     Keep your Personal Access Key Safe!
-    Personal Access Key canno't be read in any other way.
+    Personal Access Key cannot be read in any other way.